richardhenyash/balloon-pop-maths/README.md

 ## Site Owner Goals ##
 Developing the site will serve as a learning experience for the developer.
 The finished website will act as a showcase for the developer's new skills and will also help to raise the developer's profile.
-The devloper also hopes that hiis 7 year old son will become a keen user of the site!
+The devloper also hopes that his 7 year old son will become a keen user of the site!

 ## Project Goals ##